Home > Programs and Services > Principal Preparation

 Understanding principal preparation programs and their benchmarks for quality is a critical aspect of AACTE’s current work.
 With support from The Wallace Foundation, AACTE engages higher education and PK-12 partners in research, professional development opportunities, and collaborative initiatives focused on strengthening the quality and effectiveness of principal preparation programs.

 AACTE is committed to supporting its members in delivering high-quality school leader preparation programs.
-The following resources may be useful:

 Excellent school leadership is essential to school quality, educator satisfaction, and teacher effectiveness.
 The Wallace Foundation, a philanthropic organization that supports efforts nationwide to improve school leadership, has awarded AACTE grants to serve as a communications partner for these initiatives.
 In this role, AACTE engages in disseminating research and other resources about education leadership as well as the promising practices emerging from the initiatives.
 AACTE has hosted webinars, organized sessions at the Annual Meeting, assisted in research efforts, and published blogs and other materials related to this work.
 The research report from the Rand Corporation, Principal Pipelines: A Feasible, Affordable, and Effective Way for Districts to Improve Schools, released in April 2019, found that newly placed principals in pipeline-district schools outperformed comparison schools in other districts.